KatherineMichel/agile-sprint-playbook/research_sprint.md

 * Finalize schedule and confirm participants.
 * Complete interview guide.
 * Review prototype with your team.
+"Talk about which tasks you need to test to answer your questions or validate your assumptions"

 * "You should have a full day of five interviews planned."
 * "Call each participant to confirm (unless you just spoke with them, of course) the time and place."
 * "Send out the schedule to your team."
 * "Buy the gift cards or other incentive you’re planning to give participants."

-3. Tasks
+3. Tasks (task-based testing)

+"You can do task-based testing with almost any kind of prototype, as long as it looks real: a few mockups, a clickable prototype, your actual product, or even a competitor’s product."

 What features and tasks do you want to test?